|

 Center he put together an Orchestra of Berklee's professors and

 students.
-Among them were Greg Hopkins, Paul Fontaine, Ken Pulling, Greg
+Among them were Greg Hopkins, Paul Fontaine, Ken Pulling,

 Badolato, Gordon Brisker and Aaron Scott.
-A recording of this concert with
+A recording of this concert

-Svoboda's major composition called Gemini was published on an album entitled
+Svoboda's major composition called Gemini was published on an album

 in Sonny Constanzo's big band.
-Among the highlights of his American stay
+Among the highlights of his American

-were several meetings with his great idol and influence Gil Evans in New
+were several meetings with his great idol and influence Gil Evans in

 York.

-On his return from the USA Milan Svoboda
+On his return from the USA Milan Svoboda was

-was commissioned to assemble an international Czech-Polish Big Band
+commissioned to assemble an international Czech-Polish Big Band

 consisting of important jazz personalities of both nations.
 The lineup

-featured among others Jan Ptaszyn Wroblewski, Zbygniew Namyslowski, Tomasz
+featured among others Jan Ptaszyn Wroblewski, Zbygniew Namyslowski,

-Szukalski, Jarek Smietana, Jiří Stivín, Karel Růžička, Michal
+Tomasz Szukalski, Jarek Smietana, Jiří Stivín, Karel

-and recorded an album entitled "Interjazz 5”.
+album entitled "Interjazz 5”.

 At the end of the 1980s Svoboda's orchestra

 witnessed a fundamental change.
-Another new generation of jazz musicians
+Another new generation of jazz

 musical scene.
 The group's concerts presented as theater and jazz-rock